shusterc/jekyll-now/about.md

 ---
 layout: page
 title: About Me
-permalink: /about/
+permalink: /About Me/
 ---

 I recently completed my internal medicine residency at the University of British Columbia.
 I am originally from Toronto and I speak three languages.
 My interests in math, computer science and technology have now led me to embark on a journey of completing a degree in data science!

 Outside of being permanently stuck in the 'student' phase of life, I enjoy spending time in the outdoors.
-Hiking, camping, skiing and kayaking are some of my favourite activities to do in my spare time, when I don't have enough time to travel.
+Hiking, camping, skiing and kayaking are some of my favourite activities to do in my spare time when I don't have enough time to travel outside of Canada.
 I am also an avid swimmer and love to play chess!